 If they agree, get it in writing.
 Don’t agree to anything verbally because there’s no proof of the agreement, and they probably won’t follow through.
 With written proof, you can dispute it with the credit bureaus if they don’t do as promised.

 #4.
-Ask for a Goodwill Deletion
+Goodwill Deletion

 A less common method is to ask for a goodwill deletion.
 This only works if you’re ‘normally’ a good customer.
 If you slipped up temporarily because you fell ill, lost your job, or any other ‘rare’ circumstance, tell the creditor.